lentiancn/template-npm/README.md

     npm publish

-### Documentation can be provided if needed.
+### Provide documentation (on demand)

     docs/...

 ## Donate

 If the content was helpful to you, feel free to scan the QR code below to buy me a coffee as support!
-Your recognition is the motivation for my creation, thanks so much~ (●'◡'●)
+Your recognition is the greatest motivation for my creation.
+Thank you so much for your encouragement and support~ (●'◡'●)

 <div style="display:flex;">
   <img src="https://gitee.com/lentiancn/lentiancn/raw/master/donate/alipay.jpg" alt="Alipay Donation" width="30%" style="width:40%;">